From New

 Plot

-Metaphor-rich exploration of female and Canadian national autonomy and
+Metaphor-rich exploration of female and Canadian national autonomy and identity.

 Business Lesson